THE JOURNEY TO CEO SUCCESS, Patrick Thean’s latest book, is now available. Learn more >

 3. Execute and make adjustments to get predictable results

 Make plans to get your team out of the office and go off-site somewhere.
-If you have the resources, make it somewhere nice.
-This can set the right tone and provide a nice perk so that people look forward to the session.
+If you have the resources, make it somewhere friendly.
+This can set the right tone and provide a nice perk so people look forward to the session.
 It also shows the commitment you are making to planning.

 Send out homework and prep work to the team members.
-It may consist of pulling together financial reports, sales figures and projections, Start, Stop, Continue ideas, and a first shot at what some of the initiatives or special projects might be for the year.
+It may consist of pulling together financial reports, sales figures and projections, Start, Stop, Continue ideas, and a first shot at what some initiatives or special projects might be for the year.

 Stay out of the operational weeds.
 Leave that for when you return to the office.